-The online aerial lift training class covers OHS requirements for the classroom portion.
+The online aerial lift training class covers CSA requirements for the classroom portion.
 Many employers prefer online training because they know exactly what aerial lift training the operator will receive.
 In live classes, the training sometimes varies.
 A written exam is included at the end of our online training courses.
 After the aerial lift class and exam are finished, you and your safety managers will have immediate access to a practical evaluation checklist.
 This can be printed off and used by your supervisor to help him or her evaluate you on the aerial lift.
 When done, they can sign it and file it with your exam.
-This will satisfy OHS requirements for aerial lift certification.
+This will satisfy CSA requirements for aerial lift certification.

 It depends.
 Fall prevention is a major concern at every worksite.
 Yet there is a lot of confusion.
 Depending on where you live, some standards require fall arrest gear (body harness, lanyard, anchorage point) at four feet above ground level, and other places require it at six or ten feet.
 You need to be familiar with your specific area.
 However, to make simple, fall protection is always required on aerial lifts.

 On both scissor lifts and self-propelled boom lifts, the safety railings and gates constitute fall protection.
 Additionally, harnesses and lanyards are required at all times on boom lifts.